shawnbot/custom-elements/README.md

   can be cumbersome to build, modify, and maintain because they often introduce another layer of abstraction (such as the `jQuery` object and its API) on top of the DOM.
-And while there's nothing to stop one from building custom elements that use jQuery (or D3, or even [React]) under the hood, I've found custom elements made with vanilla JS to be easier to grok and read.
+And while there's nothing to stop one from building custom elements that use jQuery, D3, React, or whatever under the hood, I've found custom elements made with vanilla JS to be easier to grok and read.

   Put another way: **The DOM isn't going away any time soon**, and custom elements provide a solid conceptual _and_ technical foundation on which all sorts of amazing things can be built.

-* **Web Standards.** Custom elements are a working draft W3C [specification][spec].
+* **Web Standards.** Custom elements are an adopted [WHATWG] HTML [specification][spec].
 That means that—in theory, at least—they will _eventually_ be implemented natively in all modern browsers with the same API.
-The same cannot be said for other tools that implement the more general concept of _web components_, such as [Angular], [React], or [Vue.js]. ([Polymer] and [X-Tag], on the other hand, are based _entirely_ on draft standard technologies, including custom elements.)

   Keep in mind is that **custom elements are not mutually exclusive of other web component technologies**.
 In fact, I see them as a powerful force multiplier of any technology that leverages them:
   When designed well, custom elements put their power into the hands of anyone who can write HTML.
-The same cannot be said of tools like [React], which are out of reach to web designers who haven't learned JSX or ES6, let alone JavaScript.
-Great React components can be made even greater by packaging them as custom elements with tools like [ReactiveElements].
+Great React components, for instance, can be made even greater by packaging them up as custom elements.

 ## How do they work?
 Custom element behaviors are added at runtime (whenever the